 The party doesn’t last long.

-When the narcissists have gathered their cosy circle of yes-saying sycophants, love-bombed senior managers, and made sure they get those promotions they are entitled to, the enablers wake up to the strict rules they must follow.
+When the narcissists have gathered their cosy circle of yes-saying enablers, love-bombed senior managers, and made sure they get those promotions they are oh, so entitled to, the enablers wake up to the strict rules they must follow.

-Rule number 1: Don’t criticise the narcissist.
-Not even inadvertently by mentioning how much you dislike the colour purple—the narcissist’s favourite. ”So, purple isn’t good enough for you?!”
+Don’t criticise the narcissist — not even inadvertently, by mentioning you dislike the colour purple, his or her favourite.
+“So, purple isn’t good enough for you?!”

-Rule number 2: Don’t ask inconvenient questions.
-Not even a “Why are we doing this?”
+Don’t ask inconvenient questions, not even a mild “Why are we doing this?

-Rule number 3: Always praise.
+And always praise.
 Never, ever forget that.
-No matter what you say.
-“As Mark suggested, originally an excellent idea of yours, sir/madam…”
+“As Mark suggested — originally an excellent idea of yours, sir...”

 Break any of these rules, and you will find yourself in the out-group before you know it.